top of page

 ree

-The Hellenistic period, which extended from the death of Alexander the Great in 323 BCE to the emergence of the Roman Empire in the 1st century BCE, marked a profound evolution in philosophical thought that significantly influenced the course of Western philosophy.
-This era witnessed the rise of various philosophical schools, most notably Stoicism and Epicureanism, each offering practical approaches to achieving a good life and a deeper understanding of human nature and existence.
+The Hellenistic period, stretching from when Alexander the Great died in 323 BCE to when the Roman Empire started taking shape in the 1st century BCE, was a time of big changes in philosophical thinking that had a major impact on Western philosophy.
+During this era, different philosophical schools popped up, like Stoicism and Epicureanism, which provided down-to-earth ways to live a good life and get a better grasp of human nature and existence.

 ## Stoicism: A Path to Resilience